ljbelenky/milehighprecisionwoodworking/README.md

 ### Step 5: Enjoy your work and share your results and feedback

 1. We hope you have enjoyed this process and are satisfied with the results.
-Please send any pictures, comments or suggestions to us at milehighprecisionwoodworking@gmail.com
+Please send any pictures, comments or suggestions to us at milehighprecisionwoodworking@gmail.com.
+Please tell us if it's okay to include your images on our site.